The twisted forms of a semisimple group over an $\mathbb{F}_q$-curve: Torsors

-The original \emph{Tits algebras} introduced in \cite{Tits'71}, are central simple algebras defined over a field, associated to algebraic groups defined over that field.
+The original \emph{Tits algebras} introduced in \cite{Tits71}, are central simple algebras defined over a field, associated to algebraic groups defined over that field.
 This construction was generalized to group-schemes over rings as shown in \cite[Thm.1]{PS}.
-We briefly recall it here over $\CS$: \\ Being semisimple, $\un{G}$ admits an inner form which is quasi-split, denoted $\un{G}_0$.
+We briefly recall it here over $\CS$: Being semisimple, $\un{G}$ admits an inner form $\un{G}_0$ which is \emph{quasi-split} (in the sense of \cite[XXIV, 3.9]{SGA3}, namely, not only requiring a Borel subgroup to be defined over $C-S$ but some additional data involving the scheme of Dynkin diagrams, see \cite[Def.~5.2.10.]{Con2}).

 \begin{definition} Any center-preserving representation $\rho_0:\un{G}_0 \to \un{\textbf{GL}}(V)$ gives rise to a ``twisted" center-preserving representation: $\rho:\un{G} \to \un{\textbf{GL}}_1(A_\rho)$, where $A_\rho$ is an Azumaya $\CS$-algebra, called the \emph{Tits algebra corresponding to the representation $\rho$}, and its class in $\Br(\CS)$, is its \emph{Tits class}. \end{definition}